ipavanteja/Linux-Commands/README.md

    Change: 2022-11-27 17:15:25.013885600 +0530
    ```
    - `-am` option will change the both `access time` and `modification time`.
    - `-r` option is used to use the `timestamp` of `another file`.
-Which means, It will set the access and modification time of a file by reading the timestamp information from another file.
+This means It will set the access and modification time of a file by reading the timestamp information from another file.
    ```
    $ touch -r [reference_file_name] [file_name]
    ```